openshift/training/beta-3-setup.md

 needed.

 # APPENDIX - Import/Export of Docker Images (Disconnected Use)
 Docker supports import/save of Images via tarball.
+These instructions are general and may not be 100% accurate for the current release.
 You can do something like the following on your connected machine:

     docker pull registry.access.redhat.com/openshift3_beta/ose-haproxy-router
     docker pull registry.access.redhat.com/openshift3_beta/ose-deployer